 The installation of rooflights can be considered as an alternative to dormer windows as they are a simple and cost effective method of allowing additional natural light and ventilation into an attic or roofspace of an existing residential property.
-However, the excessive use of rooflights can create visual clutter on a roof which can have a detrimental impact upon the character of the existing residential property and streetscence.
+However, the excessive use of rooflights can create visual clutter on a roof which can have a detrimental impact upon the character of the existing residential property and surrounding area.

-When designing a rooflight, it is important that it should respect and compliment the character and scale of the existing residential property and surrounding area.
-In all cases, rooflights should be in proportion to the scale of the existing residential property, should not dominate or overwhelm the appearance of the roof of the existing residential property and should be lower than the ridge height and set back from the eaves of the roof of the existing residential property.
-Rooflights should not normally extend to the edges of the roof of the existing residential property or to the edge of the mutual boundary between neighbouring properties as there should be visible expanses of roof on all four sides of a rooflight.
-The projection of a rooflight above the plane of the roof of the existing residential property should be kept to a minimum, with particular attention being paid to the type of flashing.
-Rooflights should have a conspicuously vertical proportion as when seen from ground level, the foreshortening effect will tend to reduce the apparent height of the rooflight, giving it a more squat appearance.
+When designing a rooflight, it is important that it should:

+- Respect and complement the character and scale of the existing residential property and surrounding area. - Not dominate or overwhelm the appearance of the roof of the existing residential property. - Be developed lower than the ridge line of the existing residential property. - Not normally extend to the edges of the roof of the existing residential property or to the edge of the mutual boundary between neighbouring properties as there should be visible expanses of roof on all four sides of a rooflight. - Be developed to ensure that the projection of a rooflight above the plane of the roof of the existing residential property is kept to a minimum, with particular attention being paid to the type of flashing. - Have a conspicuously vertical proportion as when seen from ground level, the foreshortening effect will tend to reduce the apparent height of the rooflight, giving it a more squat appearance.

 A rooflight provides considerably more light than a normal vertical window of the same dimension.
-Many rooflights installed are consequently larger and more numerous than is really necessary.
-In a roofspace used only for storage, the smallest rooflight will generally be adequate.
+Many rooflights installed are consequently larger and more numerous than is necessary.
+In a roofspace used only for storage, the smallest rooflight will often be adequate.